-In a General Partnership, the liabilities of its members are joint and unlimited for the partnership’s obligations.
+In a General Partnership, the members of the partnership agree to make available to the partnership the capital contribution necessary for its activities, the liabilities of its members are joint and several for the partnership’s obligations.

 No minimum initial capital requirement is set forth by law.
 By law, every member is entitled to represent the partnership unless its articles of association state otherwise.

 The partnership must have at least two members.
 Individuals may also become members of a General Partnership, however minor persons and individuals already bearing a joint and several liability in another company are excluded.

 The active participation of the partners in conduct of the partnership’s business is legally required.
 No minimum capital is required to found and operate a General Partnership.